plongrigg/searchbox/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a searchbox component, which is built with restyled Angular Material components.
-It is suitable for inclusion on a toolbar.
+It is suitable for inclusion on a toolbar or as a standard-size component.

 A number of options are available to customize how the component appears and behaves (see API description below).